Federal Public Key Infrastructure Guide Introduction

 - X.509 Certificate Policy for the U.S. Federal PKI Common Policy Framework is the certificate policy for the U.S. Federal Root Certification Authority.

-- X.509 Certificate and CRL Profiles for the U.S. Federal PKI Common Policy Framework specifies certificate and CRL extensions profiles for certificates and CRLs issued under COMMON.
+- Common Policy X.509 Certificate and Certificate Revocation List (CRL) Profiles specifies certificate and CRL extensions profiles for certificates and CRLs issued under COMMON.

 - X.509 Certificate Policy for the Federal Bridge Certification Authority (FBCA) is the certificate policy for the FBCA.